mmu-webdesign/Level4-web-term-1/CSS/css01/07-big-concepts.md

 Also significant here is the concept of **inheritance**, which as we know means some CSS properties by default inherit values set on the current element's parent element, and some don't.
 This can also cause some behavior that you might not expect.

-As you already know, CSS allows us to apply styles from a number of sources - the *User Agent* styles and the *author styles* (you - the developer) which may me external, internal and/or inline.
+As you already know, CSS allows us to apply styles from a number of sources - the *User Agent* styles and the *author styles* (you - the developer) which may be external, internal and/or inline.
 The cascade relates to how the browser works this out and any conflicts.

 **For example** - the default (user agent) style for a `color` cascades down until it is overridden in the cascade by a `color` you may have defined in your stylesheet.